cb-kozel/kozel-modules/modules/react-native-aic-demo/README.md

 ### Dependencies

-* react-native-render-html
+- react-native-render-html
-* react-native-vector-icons
+- react-native-vector-icons

 ### Installing

 1. Log into the Crowdbotics platform
 2. Navigate to Studio and click on Modules
 3. Click the install button
+4. Be sure to change the

 ## Help

 Please see below for an example of how to get react-native-vector-icons working with your Crowdbotics application.

 ```
 import Icon from "react-native-vector-icons/Ionicons"
 import iconFont from "react-native-vector-icons/Fonts/Ionicons.ttf"